Ez3k4/webpage_templates/emil_first_hugo_site/content/_index.md

 changed the color by adding new param in config.toml with variable text_color that i found in layouts main \n problem all text in this div has now changed color

+# Tasks
+Add a team member with a picture.

+Change default color of the footer and change it to another color on one page.

+Add a "Human practices" page (also in the nav-bar).

+Add a background image for the contact page.

+Add contact formular to the contact page.

+Link to Instagram in the Footer and Header.